Shadowninja957/Health-Wise/README.md

 Create a database called health_wise

-Now, download the sql in branch and import it in the health-wise database.
+Now, download the sql file "health_wise (1).sql" in branch v1.0 and import it in the health-wise database.